trustdan/trend-following-backtesting-strategies/README.md

 2. **Setup infrastructure:** Use Claude Code to create folder structure
 3. **Test systematically:** Run each strategy on each security, capture screenshots
 4. **Manage images:** Use resize_images.ps1 to handle screenshot sizes
+5. **Validate screenshots:** Check for exit bugs using [data-verification-plan.md](data-verification-plan.md)
-5. **Document findings:** Use templates provided to record insights
+6. **Document findings:** Use templates provided to record insights
-6. **Iterate:** Learn from failures, refine theories, generate new strategies
+7. **Iterate:** Learn from failures, refine theories, generate new strategies

 **The beauty of this approach:** It's accessible to anyone.
 No expensive software, no advanced coding skills, no proprietary data.
-Just systematic application of free tools and disciplined documentation.
+Just systematic application of free tools and disciplined documentation. **Plus quality assurance:** Visual validation ensures only legitimate results drive strategy decisions.

 ---